Name: Jayden Ojeda

 Resides: Penrith NSW

-Jayden Ojeda is a young Australian racing driver who is looking to build upon his extensive success in elite level Karting and Formula Ford racing to step up into the World’s Premier Open Wheel Development category, Formula 4.
+Jayden Ojeda is a young Australian racing driver who is looking to build upon his extensive success in elite level Karting and Open Wheel racing (Formula Ford and Formula 4) to continue his development in Supercar racing.

 Jayden started racing karts at the age of 7.
 He has never looked back!